csomgyula/co/paper.md

 This case the incoming rate is clearly not independent from the outgoing rate: the incoming rate is controlled by the outgoing rate, so that incoming rate becomes the same as the outgoing one.

-The original test loop is similar but slightly different:
+Example 2: The original test loop is similar but slightly different:

 * In normal circumstances the test loop runs in an uncoordinated way, it generates requests in a steady rate.
 * However, during high latency events it starts to execute the above sequential logic.

-###2.2 The problem
 Coordinated Omission generates problem iff the real world (the real distribution of incoming requests) is uncoordinated.
-In such cases it will tweak the latency statistics.
+In such cases it will tweak the latency statistics by underestimating latencies.
 Take the example above:

 * During the high latency event, the test loop won't execute new tasks except the high latency one.
 Hence during this event it won't record anything but one long run.
 * In real life, the incoming requests arrive in an uncoordinated way.
 During the high latency event many new requests will arrive and be blocked until the long run finishes.
 Since the incoming rate is (approximately) 1 request/sec, the first blocked request will wait (at least) 9 seconds, the second (at least) 8 seconds, etc. the last one (at least) 1 second.